 A big problem for the biometric driver identification system market is the high cost of putting these systems in cars.
 These include face recognition cameras, fingerprint readers, and eye scanners.
 They need a lot of money for hardware, setup, and tests.
 This, in turn, raises the car's total cost, making it less attractive, especially in poorer areas where buyers focus on price.

 Moreover, worries about data privacy and security stop many people from embracing it.
-Biometric systems gather and keep private info, posing a high risk of data leaks and wrongful use if security is not strong.
+Biometric systems gather and keep private information, posing a high risk of data leaks and wrongful use if security is not strong.
 People are wary of how their data is handled.
 Lack of clear rules and open data practices might slow down market growth despite these systems' advantages.

 Opportunity